Lindsey-Maag/Group_Project_Health/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Initial Thoughts

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Topic
-When first forming our groups for the Final Project, the original proposal of working with a healthcare related topic and corresponding resources as some of our team members come from this background.
+When first forming our groups for the Final Project, our initial thought was of working with a healthcare related topic and corresponding resources as some of our team members come from this background.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>